TachibanaKaoru/SynchronizediPhones/README.md

 ## Hot to use
 * Build and activate app
 * Point the camera at the table
-* tap iPhone on the table
+* Tap iPhone on the table